virtuozzo/cloudscripting-docs/docs/reference/events.md

 }
 ```
 ##Event execution rules
-- Such events as Install & Uninstall application, as well as BeforeDelete and AfterDelete ones (which refer to an environment deletion) can be executed just once.
+- Such events as *Install* & *Uninstall* application, as well as *BeforeDelete* and *AfterDelete* ones (which refer to an environment deletion) can be executed just once.
 Other events can be used as much times as required.
-- The ScaleIn, ScaleOut and ServiceScaleOut events are called once upon any node count change.
-Herewith, count of the addNode or removeNode actions’ execution refer to the number of nodes that should be added/removed per a single scaling event.
+- The *ScaleIn*, *ScaleOut* and *ServiceScaleOut* events are called once upon any node count change.
+Herewith, count of the *addNode* or *removeNode* actions’ execution refer to the number of nodes that should be added/removed per a single scaling event.
-- For application server, load balancer and VPS node layers, the cloneNodes procedure is executed each time the node group is scaled out
+- For application server, load balancer and VPS node layers, the *cloneNodes* procedure is executed each time the node group is scaled out
-- UnlinkDockerNodes, LinkDockerNodes, SetDockerEnvVars, SetDockerEntryPoint, SetDockerRunCmd, AddDockerVolume  and RemoveDockerVolume events can be executed only once per a single changeTopology action
+- *UnlinkDockerNodes*, *LinkDockerNodes*, *SetDockerEnvVars*, *SetDockerEntryPoint*, *SetDockerRunCmd*, *AddDockerVolume* and *RemoveDockerVolume* events can be executed only once per a single *changeTopology* action
-- The StartDockerService event can be called only once while performing the changeTopology and createEnvironment scaling actions.
+- The *StartDockerService* event can be called only once while performing the *changeTopology* and *createEnvironment* scaling actions.

 ## Event parameters and response placeholders
 ### onBeforeChangeTopology